Tech Transfer Process (FAQs)

 The Yale Grants and Contracts offices handle drafting and signing MTAs.
 When material is to be sent to a company, OCR negotiates an appropriate amount of compensation by the company for access to the material.
 Certain individuals in these offices and OCR are authorized to sign MTAs.

 Confidentiality Agreements are needed to protect intellectual property rights before presenting confidential information to interested parties outside Yale.
 OCR handles drafting and signing these agreements.
-Contact OCR before discussing or presenting confidential information outside the University.
+Please contact OCR before discussing or presenting unpublished data or other confidential information outside the University.

 Patents may be granted to novel, useful and unobvious inventions by the United States Patent and Trademark Office and by government patent offices the world over.
 OCR uses a strategic approach to filing patent applications, which take into account the patentability and commercial potential of an invention.